jo3-l/blog/content/posts/pressure-and-chemical-equilibrium.md

 ---
-title: Pressure and Equilibrium
+title: Pressure and Chemical Equilibrium
 date: '2023-07-18'
-summary: A mathematical explanation of the effect of changes in pressure on equilibrium position.
+summary: Examining the effect of changes in pressure on equilibrium position mathematically.
-description: A mathematical explanation of the effect of changes in pressure on equilibrium position.
+description: Examining the effect of changes in pressure on equilibrium position mathematically.
 tags: [math, chemistry]
 katex: true
 ---

-Recently, while studying chemical equilibrium, I came across the following statement in my textbook:
+Recently, while studying the concept of chemical equilibrium, I came across the following statement in my textbook:

-> An increase in pressure favours the side of an equilibrium reaction that has
+> An increase in pressure favours the side of an equilibrium reaction that has the smaller number of
-> the smaller number of gas molecules.
+> gas molecules.

-Although there is a simple explanation for why this statement holds true using Le Chatelier's principle, I thought it'd be a fun exercise to derive it mathematically by comparison of the equilibrium constant $K_c$ and the reaction quotient $Q$.
-(More importantly, writing this blog post provides me an excuse to _not_ learn more chemistry and do math instead, which is always preferable.)
+Although there is a simple explanation for why this statement holds true using Le Chatelier's principle, I thought it'd be a fun exercise to convince myself of the statement by a different, more convoluted method: deducing the expected direction of the shift via comparing the equilibrium constant $K_c$ with the reaction quotient $Q$.

-# Outline of Approach
+## Outline of approach

-Recall that if $Q < K_c$ then the products are favored and conversely if $Q >
+Recall that, in general, the reaction quotient $Q$ tends toward the equilibrium constant $K_c$.
-K_c$ the reactants are favored.
-Thus, if we can somehow show that, in the event of an increase in pressure, $Q$ is greater than $K_c$ if and only if there are fewer moles of gas on the reactant side (and similar for the case where $Q$ is smaller), then we'll have proven the desired claim.
+Concretely, if $Q < K_c$ then the products are favored and conversely if $Q > K_c$ the reactants are favored.
+Thus, if we can somehow show that, in the event of an increase in pressure, $Q$ is greater than $K_c$ if and only if there are fewer moles of gas on the reactant side (and similar for the case where $Q$ is smaller), then we'll have proven the claim.
+Let's try that!

-# Proof
+## Proof

 Consider the general reaction